WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     dpkg --configure -a
 	dpkg-reconfigure tzdata
     ~~~
 	then enter the correct zone for your location.
-Notice that if you leave the timezone as **UTC**, there will be no automatic passage between winter and summer time (the timezones for the UK are **GMT** from november to march and **BST** from april to october).
+Notice that if you leave the timezone as **UTC**, there will be no automatic passage between winter and summer time (the timezones for the UK are **GMT** from November to March, and **BST** from April to October).
   - Before proceeding any further, let's thouroughly upgrade the system:
     ~~~
 	apt-get update
-	apt-get -y upgrade
-	apt-get -y dist-upgrade
+	apt-get -y full-upgrade
 	apt-get -y autoremove
     ~~~
     answering `y` everytime you're asked permission.